 When you classify your data, you can use one of many standard classification methods provided in ArcGIS Pro, or you can manually define your own custom class ranges.

-Classification methods are used for defining geostatistical layers or for classifying numerical fields for graduated symbology.
+Classification methods are used for classifying numerical fields for graduated symbology.

 Standard classification methods in ArcGIS